jokester/whadido/README.md

 Visualize git repository and *your local operations*.

-(The name comes from *what did i do?* we ask on shiny Monday morning)
+(The name comes from *what did i do?* we ask on each shiny Monday morning)

 ## Demo